Why Early Decision?

 Every year more freshmen request to live in a Learning Community.
 Acceptance into a Learning Community is on a first-come, first-served basis.
 Early Decision students have early access to the housing application.

-Early Decision is binding, but only if you're admitted to your first choice of college/program.
+Early Decision and Early Decision II are binding, but only if you're admitted to your first choice of college/program.
 If you're admitted to your second choice or alternate college/program, you'll have until May 1 to reply to the offer of admission.
 As noted on the ED Agreement, if you apply for financial aid and are not offered an award that makes attendance possible you may decline the offer of admission and be released from the ED commitment.

 Early Decision Agreement